MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/kms-client-activation-keys.md

 ## Generic Volume License Keys (GVLK)

-In the tables that follow, you will fine the GVLKs for each version and edition of Windows.
+In the tables that follow, you will find the GVLKs for each version and edition of Windows.
 LTSC is *Long-Term Servicing Channel*, while LTSB is *Long-Term Servicing Branch*.

 ### Windows Server (LTSC versions)